Gibtnix/MSIKLM/README.md

 supplying [R;G;B],green,blue.
 Please note that it might be necessary to put quotation marks around explicit color definitions, otherwise the argument might not be properly processed by the shell.

-Further the brightness argument can only be set to low, medium and high if _no_ custom rgb-color is given, while not supplying it is equivalent to supply 'rgb'.
-The reason for this is two-fold: First it makes little to no sense to explicitly define the color and to give a brightness as well, second the brightness can be used to switch to a different way of communicating with the keyboard.
+Further, the brightness argument can only be set to low, medium and high if _no_ custom rgb-color is given, while not supplying it is equivalent to supply 'rgb'.
+The reason for this is two-fold: First, it makes little to no sense to explicitly define the color and to give a brightness as well, second the brightness can be used to switch to a different way of communicating with the keyboard.
 Besides technical details (see function set_color() in msiklm.c for further details if you are interested